metablaster/WindowsFirewallRuleset/Readme/WindowsTerminal.md

 [What is Windows Terminal?][about terminal]

-Windows Terminal is by default installed on Windows 11, it is not installed by default in Windows 10, but it can be installed from Windows Store app for more details see [Install and get started setting up Windows Terminal][install windows terminal]
+Windows Terminal is by default installed on Windows 11, it is not installed by default in Windows 10, but it can be installed from Windows Store app, for more details see [Install and get started setting up Windows Terminal][install windows terminal]

 ## How to open Windows Terminal